eyyMinda/kandy-task-fe/README.md

 ## Task:

 Code a website based on prototypes.
-The website must be adapted for all the devices, different web browsers (Google Chrome, Safari, Mozilla Firefox, etc.)
+The website must be adapted for all devices, different web browsers (Google Chrome, Safari, Mozilla Firefox, etc.)

 ## Prototypes (Working):